kakulukia/django-default-project/README.md

 #### Django

-This is meant as a base template for new Django projects which uses pipenv to manage its 3rd party packages.
+This is meant as a base template for new Django projects which uses poetry to manage its 3rd party packages.
 The project comes preconfigured for those packages:

     [packages]